The fundamentalist US family church notorious for picketing the funerals of dead soldiers plans to carry out its first protest in Britain this week.

 They were set to protest outside the downtown Pico Playhouse who are putting on a production of The Laramie Project .

-killers (the court found that their motive for the attack was that Matthew Shepard was gay).
-The play does not advance a gay agenda (contrary to what the WBC contends) and has been performed nationwide and all over the world (including high school and
+of the killers (the court found that their motive for the attack was that Matthew Shepard was gay).
+The play does not advance a gay agenda (contrary to what the WBC contends) and has been performed nationwide and all over the world (including